karl4711/SDCoursework/README.md

 On windows, simply run the `run.bat` file.

-On Linux, execute the `run.sh` script:
+On Linux or Mac OS, execute the `run.sh` script:

 ```
 ./run.sh